 - The Democrats (Clinton) ran on George being a liar for promising not to raise taxes, but compromising with the Democrat.
 And they blamed him for the economic cooling that caused.
 It cost Bush the Presidency.

-- The federally mandated 55 MPH speed limit failed at every goal: it was instituted to increase safety and save oil.
+- 55 MPH Speed Limit - The federally mandated 55 MPH speed limit failed at every goal: it was instituted to increase safety and save oil.
 It only saved 1/4th the oil they promised ($350M), but it cost $3.65B in enforcement.
 We went from 70% compliance of speed limits to 90% non-compliance, no difference in accidents or fatalities (in fact when we raised speed limits later, accident rates declined).
-It caused a bitter legal fight against the unconstitutional overreach and was eventually abandoned after many millions of dollars and decades of court time wasted on that: http://www.heritage.org/Research/Reports/1986/09/The-High-Cost-of-the-55-MPH-Speed-Limit
+It caused a bitter legal fight against the unconstitutional overreach and was eventually abandoned after many millions of dollars and decades of court time wasted on that.

-- Social Security has not taught people to plan for their future, and instead has taught many to let the government do their planning for them (turning them into dependents).
-After this and other social programs, Americans savings went down, and it made more people dependent on the dole than it took off (look it up).
+- Social Security - Instead of helping people to save for their retirement and creating a program where they owned what they saved, we created Social Security.
+That youth-tax Ponzi-scheme taught people to not plan for their future (trust government): turned people into dependents, and Americans savings went down.
 Americans save less than about any other society in the world - why should they?
 The government will take care of them.
 So many are far worse off today than they would have been had there been nothing but empty promises, backed by inflation devaluing the returns in their golden years.
 Imagine if we’d taught society to take responsibility for their own retirement?
 SS has even helped break down the family bonds since people don't have to care for parents or grandparents and think "that is governments job”.

 - Gun control shows that 30,000+ gun control laws have only resulted in more violence and gun crime.
 The areas with the strictest (and lowest gun ownerships), have the worst crime/murder problems.
 The areas with the loosest laws, have the least.
 And the stricter places got worse after the laws were passed.
 It's self defeating, but you can't teach the zealots of anti-gun religion any facts that contradict their dogma.